neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 ## Adding Tallies

-This class automatically creates `kappa-fission` tallies (recoverable energy release from fission) in order to compute the fission power distribution.
+This class automatically creates tallies in order to compute the power distribution.
 Cardinal includes two options for tallying the fission power in OpenMC:

 1. Cell tallies